 This might sound nuts to someone who has never had an addiction!
 I’m sure some people reading this, who are not addicts, are also NOT content all the time.
 The difference is, I tried to permanently fill that void with alcohol.

 Alcohol either made me not care or give me a false feeling that I was content.
-What started off as a quick fix to take me out of my own head, soon became a quick route to an early grave, once the addiction took over.
+What started off as a quick fix to take me out of my own head, soon became an addiction and a quick route to an early grave.

 Nothing is ever enough for me, and I’ve accepted that.
 But what I have now is a million times better than what I had when I was drinking.
 And I’m so unbelievably grateful for that.